everaccounting/wp-ever-accounting/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Manage your business finances right from your WordPress dashboard.
-Keep track of your payments, expenses in multi-currencies using WP Ever Accounting.
+Keep track of your payments, expenses, send professional invoices in multi-currencies using WP Ever Accounting.

 == Description ==

+**WP Ever Accounting** is the best WordPress accounting plugin.
+Keep track of your income, expense, send professional invoices in multi-currencies.
+WP Ever Accounting offers everything you need to run your business confidently.

-**[WP Ever Accounting](https://wpeveraccounting.com/?utm_source=product-page-wordpress.org&utm_medium=product-page-wordpress.org&utm_campaign=product-page-wordpress.org)** is a free WordPress plugin to offer a one-stop accounting solution for small businesses all over the world.
-The primary goal of this plugin is to provide an easy yet professional solution for a business to manage their finance and keep logs of their income and expenses.
+It offers a one-stop accounting solution for small businesses.
+The plugin's primary goal is to provide an easy yet professional solution for a business to manage finances, keep logs of income and expenses, and offer details and powerful reports to understand its financial position.

+The plugin will allow you to manage your income and expenses without any prior accounting knowledge.
+It will help you overcome the accounting related problems and focus more on other business operations.

-Managing a small business has lots of challenges and the adoption of a proper tool can save you from some of the hardships and challenges.
+Managing a small business has many challenges, and adopting a proper tool can save you from some of the hardships and challenges.
 Keeping track of the cash flow is one of the most important tasks for all businesses.

-= Best WordPress Accounting Plugin =
-WP Ever Accounting will give you the opportunity to manage your income and expenses in the most professional way without any prior accounting knowledge.
-It will help you overcome the accounting related problems and allow you to focus more on other business operations.

-With the ability to create multiple types of expense or income you will be on top of your accounting tasks.
-Apart from that, creating multiple accounts and the ability to transfer funds between them will give you the ease of smooth accounting operations.
+With the ability to create your income & expenses in multi-currencies, you will be on top of your accounting tasks.
+Apart from that, creating multiple accounts and transferring funds between them will give you the ease of smooth accounting operations.

 = Visit our website to learn more =
 &#128073;[Plugin Demo](https://wpeveraccounting.com/demo)&#128072;
 &#128073;[Plugin Documentation](https://wpeveraccounting.com/docs)&#128072;

-== How will WP Ever Accounting Benefit you: ==
-&#9989; Manage your income and expense in the most professional way &#9989; No need to hire a person with accounting knowledge &#9989; Access your accounting information at any given moment.
-&#9989; Ability to extend features and make it more powerful

 == Features: ==
 &#9989; Multi-Currency